Genesis Energy is a New Zealand-owned energy company that fosters strong links with its customers and community stakeholders.

 GNE has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because of provisions in GNE's constitution regulating the ownership and transfer of its Ordinary Shares due to the Crown's shareholding.
 For further information, please see a copy of the waiver under Documents on GNE's homepage on nzx.com.

-The following information was extracted from Genesis Energy Limited's full year results, released on 22 August 2024:
+The following information was extracted from Genesis Energy Limited's half year results, released on 21 February 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.